President Barack Obama

 Encryption tools enable journalists, whistleblowers, organizers, and regular people to communicate securely.
 It assures users of the integrity of their data and authenticates individuals to companies, governments, and one another.
 Further, the ability to confidently communicate and conduct business online is a necessary foundation of economic growth in the digital age.
 The United Nations Special Rapporteur for freedom of expression recently noted, “[e]ncryption and anonymity, separately or together, create a zone of privacy to protect opinion and belief.”

 In the 365 days since our petition hit the 100,000 signatory threshold to ensure a response from the administration, the FBI attempted to force Apple to build an entirely new, insecure operating system to bypass its security protocols and the U.S. Congress and legislatures in individual states have debated passing harmful anti-security legislation that would endanger the technology sector globally.
 Around the world, governments have capitalized on the lack of leadership in support for encryption and implemented harmful laws and policies.
-China specifically cited to the rhetoric in the U.S. last December when it passed a new law that likely bans end to end encryption, with no upper limit on fines for non-compliant companies.3 The UK is on the cusp of passing a law that could, practically, have the same impact.
-And from Brazil to Russia to India we are seeing other actions or proposals that could undermine the security of the global internet.
+China specifically cited to the rhetoric in the U.S. last December when it passed a new law that likely bans end to end encryption, with no upper limit on fines for non-compliant companies.

 Mr. President, your response is urgently needed to clarify the United States’ position and establish its leadership on this critically important topic.
 The United States should once and for all repudiate any type of mandate requiring third-party access to encrypted data, both stored and in transit.

-The leading candidates for president have commented on the importance of strengthening U.S. cybersecurity.4567 A cornerstone to those plans must be an increase in the development and use of strong encryption.
+The leading candidates for president have commented on the importance of strengthening U.S. cybersecurity.

 Advocacy for Principled Action in Government